-As noted above, although the overall apprenticeship grade is awarded fail, pass, merit or distinction, the 2 individual assessment methods will only be graded fail, pass or distinction.
-It is the combination of grades that determines the overall grade, rather than the requirement for separate 'merit' grading descriptor/criteria.
+As noted above, although the overall apprenticeship grade is awarded fail, pass, merit or distinction, the two individual assessment methods will only be graded fail, pass or distinction.
+It is the combination of grades that determines the overall grade, rather than the requirement for separate 'merit' grading descriptors/criteria.

-EPA 1 Grading Criteria for Work Based Project with Professional Discussion Areas of Standard Fail Pass grade Distinction grade The apprentice has demonstrated any of the following and so fallen short of the pass criteria: The apprentice has demonstrated all of the following criteria: In addition to the pass criteria, the apprentice has also demonstrate the distinction criteria below:

-K1, K5, K6, K7, K8, K9, K10, K11, K15, K16, K17

-B2, B5, B7, B8, B9

-Performed below the pass level which is expected and is outlined in the standard and EPA

-Has produced a project report that covers an end-to-end consultancy project process, including each of the key elements: analysis, research, option development, consultation/ collaboration, implementation and evaluation.
-(K6, K7, K10, K11, K16, S1, S3, S5, S9, S12, B9)

-Demonstrated that the project has a clear link between the business problem/requirements and the recommendations/ solution delivered, and provides evidence that the project was designed to meet those.
-(K8, K9, K16, B7, B8, B9)

-Has articulated in the report an understanding of organisation's vision,

-Provides evidence that the project's outcomes result in a real and measurable business benefit/s or improvement/s, for example provides evidence of through this improvement metrics. early indicators of ROI, feedback from stakeholders/learners.
-Following implementation recommends future actions to ensure sustainable change (K7, K11, K16, S13, B8, B9)

-Evidence of adaptation of models/theories or paradigms to better support the specific project.
+Areas of the Standard The apprentice has demonstrated any of the following: Pass grade The apprentice has demonstrated all of the following criteria: Distinction grade In addition to the pass criteria, the apprentice has also demonstrated the distinction criteria below: K1, K5, K6, K7, K8, K9, K10, K11, K15, K16, K17 S1, S2, S3, S5, S9, S12, S13, S15, S19 B2, BS, B7, B8, B9 Performed below the pass level which is expected and is outlined in the standard and EPA.
+Has produced a project report that covers an end-to-end consultancy project process, including each of the key elements: analysis, research, option development, consultation/collaboration, implementation and evaluation.
+(K6, K7, K10, K11, K16, S1, S3, S5, S9, S12, B9) Demonstrated that the project has a clear link between the business problem/ requirements and the recommendations/solution delivered, and provides evidence that the project was designed to meet those.
+(K8, K9, K16, B7, B8, B9) Has articulated in the report an understanding of organisation's vision, mission, values, strategy, plans, stakeholders, customers and competitors and consideration of these when undertaking the project.
+(K8, B7, B9) Provides evidence that the project's outcomes result in real and measurable business benefits or improvement/s, for example, provides evidence of this through improvement metrics, early indicators of ROI, feedback from stakeholders/learners.
+Following implementation, recommends future actions to ensure sustainable change.
+(K7, K11, K16, S13, B8, B9) Evidence of adaptation of models/ theories or paradigms to better support the specific project.
 (K1)

-ST0563/01

-mission, values, strategy, plans, stakeholders, customers and competitors During the project and the consultancy activities undertaken, show that they have been able to and consideration of these when undertaking the project (K8, B7, B9)

-Referenced at least 3 recognised theories/models that underpin effective adult learning in project report, and provides evidence that the project uses those (K1)
+Referenced at least 3 recognised theories/models that underpin effective adult learning in project report and provides evidence that the project uses those.
+(K1)

 Provides evidence that during project delivery that they analysed the problem, this should include demonstrating significant communication, collaboration and consultation with relevant business stakeholders to understand the requirements of the business/team (K7, K10, K16, S1, S2, S9, S15, B5) - using at least 3 appropriate consultancy and questioning techniques to do so (K7, S19, B2).
-For example the report or annexes shows use of tools to deliver this like SWOT, 5 Whys, brainstorming sessions, organisational needs analysis, etc background research and why this is important e.g. they have considered business requirements/metrics/implications, L&D/industry developments, any regulatory or equality and diversity requirements (K5, K8, K9)
+For example, the report or annexes shows use of tools to deliver this like SWOT, 5 Whys, brainstorming sessions, organisational needs analysis, etc.

+Can articulate how they conducted relevant background research and why this is important, e.g. they have considered business requirements/metrics/ implications, L&D/industry developments, any regulatory or equality and diversity requirements.
+(K5, K8, K9)